Feedback is not confrontation, it’s connection.

 The result?

-Avoidance, tension, and missed opportunities for development.
+Avoidance, tension, and missed development opportunities.

 Fun fact: In companies with strong feedback cultures, employee engagement scores are four times higher, and turnover rates are significantly lower.